xousik/Chat-App/README.md

 chat with them.

-As for now, the user can only send text messages, however soon I would like to add the option to send pictures and emojis.
+As for now, the user can only send text messages, however soon I would like to add the option to send files, pictures and emojis.

 When it comes to plans for upgrades, there is a lot of things to create or improve but I would like to start with: